 - 2 Tablespoons real olive oil

-- 4 Tablespoons butter, pastured butter is best
+- 1/2 cup butter, pastured butter is best

 - Sea salt and pepper to your taste

 Melt butter in a medium sized saucepan.
 When it's hot, add flour and whisk it well; keep whisking while it cooks for 2 minutes or so, but keep the heat on low-medium and don't let it burn.
 Add milk slowly and keep whisking, it'll start to thicken.
 Once you have it all stirred in (again, keep whisking and don't have your heat too high or it will stick and burn), add the cheese.
-Keep whisking as it melts and add some pepper and plenty of sea salt to give it a great taste – do some taste testing to get it right.
+Keep whisking as it melts and add some pepper and plenty of sea salt to give it a great taste – do some taste testing to get it right -- add more cheese too, if desired.
 (This cheese sauce is also great on steamed veggies and it's the same sauce I use for my ham & escalloped potatoes.)
-When the pasta is cooked, stir it all together, and you're done!
-Sprinkle on some bread crumbs mixed with melted butter if you'd like, this makes it extra yummy in my opinion.
+If it gets too thick, add a little more milk and whisk some more.

 Did you make a real food recipe?

-***NOTE: See the comments below from a reader who shares her Mom's recipe for an easy one-pan stove-top mac & cheese!
+***NOTE: See the comments below from a reader who shares her Mom's recipe for an easy one-pan stove-top mac & cheese.

-More posts you might like:
+More you might like: